OBDS-Training/Help/content/en/docs/linux/introduction/index.md

 and it is represented by the symbol `/` (forward slash).

-The schema below illustrates some of the core directories and files that make up the Linux filesystem.
+The schema below illustrates some of the core directories and files that make up a typical Linux filesystem.

 ![The Linux filesystem.](linux-filesystem.png)
 <!-- Source: https://linuxfoundation.org/blog/classic-sysadmin-the-linux-filesystem-explained/ (Google Search) -->